khuck/sos_flow_experiments/README.md

 ![./figures/mpi_periodicity.png](./figures/mpi_periodicity.png)

-The script will also (eventuallty) generate a JSON file with the MPI collective events, to generate an ADIOS Skel/Diesel proxy application (TBD).
+The script will also (eventuallty) generate a YAML file with the MPI collective events, to generate an ADIOS Skel/Diesel proxy application (TBD).